Do I need to book tickets to visit The Gardens?

 Can we buy a Locals’ Pass?

-Our Locals’ Passes are available to purchase exclusively in March for residents who live in Cornwall or Devon.
+Our Locals’ Passes are available to purchase for residents of Cornwall or Devon.
+To purchase yours, please click here.

 Where are the Giant's Head, Mud Maid & Grey Lady sculptures?